-Cheri DiNovo went from living on the streets as a teenager to performing the first legalized same-sex marriage registered in Canada in 2001.
-This story of one queer kid will hopefully inspire other young people (queer and not) to resist the system and change it.
+A queer minister, politician and staunch activist for LGBTQ rights, Cheri DiNovo went from living on the streets as a teenager to performing the first legalized same-sex marriage registered in Canada in 2001.
+From rights for queer parents to banning conversion therapy, her story will inspire people (queer or ally) to not only resist the system—but change it.

-Interspersed with her political work DiNovo describes her conversion to religious life, her theological work, and her ongoing struggle with the Christian Right.
-Cheri DiNovo's story shows how queers can be both people of faith and critics of religion, illustrating how one can resist and change the repressive systems from within.
-Her book is the story of queer justice realized and a story of hope for queer (and other) kids everywhere.
-Includes a foreword by Kathleen Wynne, former premier of Ontario.
+Interspersed with her political work, DiNovo describes her conversion to religious life with radical intimacy, including her theological work and her ongoing struggle with the Christian Right.
+Cheri DiNovo's story shows how queer people can be both people of faith and critics of religion, illustrating how one can resist and change repressive systems from within.

 “Living on the street, using drugs, abandoned by the adults in her life, all while identifying as ‘queer’ in a hostile world—any one of these things could have unravelled many of us.
 Cheri hauled herself up and not only survived but thrived.
 I love that this strong, brilliant, competent woman has told her story so honestly. ” —Kathleen Wynne, former premier of Ontario

 I’ve long admired Cheri DiNovo as an intrepid, passionate, inspiring activist, but I had no idea she had such an intriguing life story.
 From her early days growing up in an eccentric, matriarchal family, to her teen years dabbling in street life, drugs, and politics, to her transformation into an effective rebel against the establishment, The Queer Evangelist is a riveting tale.
 And through it all, her insight and her quest to make the world a better place comes shining through. — Linda McQuaig, journalist&author- Linda McQuaig